f5devcentral/f5-agility-labs-dns/docs/class1/module3/lab3.rst

 Sync Group Formation
 ==================================

-The BIG-IP DNS server in datacenter two needs to join the "sync group"
+After the BIG-IP DNS server in datacenter 2 is joined to the sync group, administrators may make changes to either F5 DNS server.

+Changes will be automatically replicated across all F5 DNS servers.

 Launch Putty and log in to gtm1.site2